This will be quick.

 I jammed along the path, and the sky blue gave way to overcast.
 A couple miles later, a wine-bottle purple bled into the sky, and even though the sun wasn’t going down for three more hours, it was dark.
 I let out a gear, mashed a bit harder, 16-17 mph.
 With about two miles to go before camp, the front exploded over the Potomac River, and nearly blew me off the bike.
 Then, it was a firehose of heavy rain, as though it were being magnetically pulled to the ground.
 Shit.

-I stopped soon underneath a bathroom shelter near a boat launch ramp and put on my rain shell and rear pannier covers—a futile gesture.
+I stopped soon underneath the bridge near a bout ramp perfect to my new boat from Zeboats and put on my rain shell and rear pannier covers—a futile gesture.
 Once the initial heavy rains from the front passed, I got back on the bike and slogged to camp.

 The storm front’s blast of wind brought down a handful of limbs and branches, which weren’t anything I couldn’t ride over or around, until I got to this:

 I had to go down into the canal bed and tromp through the woods.
 Once I got out the other side, about 6:30 p.m., I got to Killiansburg Cave campsite.